Vol 83, No 2 (2024): Folia Morphologica

 Background: The pathogenesis of post-traumatic stress disorder (PTSD) triggered by high-voltage electrical burn (HVEB) remains unclear and the oxidative stress plays a role in this process.
 The purpose of this study is to investigate the underlying mechanism of oxidative stress mediates hippocampal neuronal apoptosis in rats with PTSD triggered by HVEB.

-Materials and methods: The PTSD rat model was developed by stimulating with high voltage electricity and screened using behavioral performance including Morris water maze (MWM), elevated plus-maze (EPM) and open-field test (OFT).
+Materials and methods: The PTSD rat model was developed by stimulating with high voltage electricity and screened using behavioural performance including Morris water maze (MWM), elevated plus-maze (EPM) and open-field test (OFT).
 The reactive oxygen species (ROS) generation was measured by DHE fluorescence staining or flow cytometry.
 Western blotting assay was used to detect the proteins of p-JNK, JNK, P53, PUMA, Bcl-2 and Bax in hippocampal tissue or HT22 cells treated with electrical stimulation.

 Conclusions: These results indicated that oxidative stress mediates hippocampal neuronal apoptosis through ROS/JNK/P53 pathway in rats with PTSD triggered by HVEB.